njleach/njleach.github.io/_posts/2020-12-17-How-long-left?.md

 ---
 layout: post
+title: How long left?
 ---
 A recent [CarbonBrief analysis](https://www.carbonbrief.org/analysis-when-might-the-world-exceed-1-5c-and-2c-of-global-warming) estimated when two key global temperature targets (1.5 and 2.0 &deg;C) would be exceeded using an ensemble of climate models from CMIP6.
-Inspired by this, I thought I'd try and carry out something similar, but using a probabilistic FaIRv2.0 simple climate model ensemble[<sup>1</sup>](#1).<!--more--> I go on for a while about the model and ensemble, so if you're only interested in the [results](#results), skip the next couple of sections!
+Inspired by this, I thought I'd try and carry out something similar, but using a large probabilistic simple climate model ensemble rather than the complex CMIP6 model ensemble in the original article.<!--more--> I go on for a while about the model and ensemble, so if you're only interested in the [results](#results), skip the next couple of sections!

 ### The FaIRv2.0 model
-I've used a recent update (v2.0) to the FaIR simple climate model for this analysis.
+I've used a recent update[<sup>1</sup>](#1) (v2.0) to the FaIR simple climate model for this analysis.
 I'll leave covering the specifics of the model to (possibly) another post, but in short FaIRv2.0 simluates the climate response to 44 different greenhouse gases and 7 types of aerosol emission, by stepping through input emissions &#8594; concentrations &#8594; effective radiative forcing &#8594; global mean surface temperature change.
 More on the model is available in the the [paper pre-print](https://doi.org/10.5194/gmd-2020-390), or this short thread I wrote:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Our preprint for an update to FaIR (v2.0.0) has been posted to GMD Discussions today, comments welcome!
 Brief thread below, but in one sentence: we&#39;ve tried to make FaIR even simpler and demonstrated a couple of use cases.
 THREAD 1/ <a href="https://t.co/jMRVYQEwkx">https://t.co/jMRVYQEwkx</a></p>&mdash; Nick Leach (@nickleach0) <a href="https://twitter.com/nickleach0/status/1331563458190569474?ref_src=twsrc%5Etfw">November 25, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>